Southern Serbia (region)

-Southern Serbia (Јужна Србија) or sometimes referred to as Southeastern Serbia, Southern Pomoravlje, South of Central Serbia, historically known as New Serbia or New Territories is a macroregion in Republic of Serbia which most often refers to the territories of Nišava, Toplica, Jablanica, Pčinja and Pirot Districts.
-This region occupies about 14,000 square kilometers and is home to about 1,000,000 people.
+Southern Serbia (Јужна Србија) or sometimes referred to as South Serbia, Southeastern Serbia, Southern Pomoravlje, South of Central Serbia, historically known as New Territories, is a historical and geographical region in Republic of Serbia which most often refers to the territories of Nišava, Toplica, Jablanica, Pčinja and Pirot Districts.
+This region occupies about 14,000 square kilometers and is home to about 877.000 people.
 More than a quarter of the population in the region lives in the city of Niš.
+People from Southern Serbia are commonly known as Southerners.

 Southern Serbia is not an official subdivision of Serbia, nor are its borders precisely defined.
 The region is characterized by the South Morava river, which flows almost entirely through Southern Serbia and which has historically connected the peoples who lived in its basin.
 The region is defined by a common history and culture.

 Term

 Today, Southern Serbia is a region in the south of the Republic of Serbia, and over time, the term has changed its meaning.

 During the first half of the 20th century, the term was used to denote the area of Vardar Macedonia, Kosovo, Metohija and the Raška regions (so called Old Serbia).
 In the period from 1919 to 1922, this area formed the province of Southern Serbia within the Kingdom of Serbs Croats and Slovenes.
 In the same period, there was the province of Northern Serbia, which together with the South formed the province of Serbia.
 After the territorial reorganization, after the Second World War, this term was not actively used, since the People's Republic of Macedonia and the Autonomous Region of Kosovo and Metohija were formed in the then larger part of Southern Serbia, while the remaining part began to be called Southern Serbia, Southern Central Serbia or Southeastern Serbia.
 Today, it consists of the following districts: Nišava, Jablanica, Toplica, Pirot and Pčinja.

 Modern day Southern Serbia changed its name throughout history.
 Majority of the region was liberated during Serbian–Turkish Wars in 1878 and was referred to as New Serbia or New Territories.